Nicea

 The Nicene Era, named after the Council of Nicea in A.D.
 325, is very possibly the most important era of Christian history.

 Though it encompasses only a short time period—from perhaps A.D.
-303 and the start of the Great Persecution to around A.D.
-381 and the Council of Constantinople—the events of the Nicene Era were earth-shaking, affecting not only Christianity but the history of the western world and the Middle East.
+303, the start of the Great Persecution, to A.D.
+383, the decree of Theodotus I—the events of the Nicene Era were earth-shaking, affecting not only Christianity but the history of the western world.

 The Great Persecution and the Rise of Constantine